google/neuroglancer/src/neuroglancer/datasource/deepzoom/log.md

 `ScaleInfo` emulation is scattered, a `LevelInfo` remains with `width` and `height` only, everything else is constant for all levels and provided directly at their site of usage.
 Besides `encoding` being a single dataset-level property now, `format` is preserved separately, so file extension of tiles keeps its case in case-sensitive environments.

+9. Minor pre-breakage step

+`LowerBound` things removed, they default to 0.
+`'z'` is a space now (index -2- appears for empty string), and unitless. `1e-9` scale kept, no "infinity" stretch occurs yet.
+An `if (rank === 4)` check removed, `rank` is hardcoded 4 at this step.
+So image is still 3D, with a thickness of a single voxel.